 February or March

 Carnival dates back to Roman times.
 It takes place just before the 40 day Easter lent.
 Hence, it was the period to question social order and people could eat, drink and party like there was no tomorrow.
 Later on, during Early Christianity masked balls and wild celebrations were introduced.
+If you are thinking on visiting Barcelona in winter this is the time!

 In Barcelona, Carnival was first mentioned in 1333.
 Hilariously enough, the Town Council issued an order prohibiting orange throwing and regulating the use of masks.
 Fat Thursday marks the beginning, when the Carnival King arrives in Plaça Sant Jaume, in the middle of Barrio Gótico.
 From Fat Tuesday on and for one week, events and processions take place all around the city, most of them smaller neighborhood activities.
 At the same time clubs have carnival themed parties too, so if you are into dancing or clubbing you will have a blast.
 Don’t forget to wear a costume and of course, to drink, party, and be silly!